nicolaschan/login-notify/README.md

 - IP range whitelisting

 ## Usage
-Set the following configuration variables at the top of the script:
+Set the following configuration variables in `config.sh`, which should be in the same directory as `login-notify.sh`:

 ```bash
 API_KEY="<Mailgun API Key>"